 - Thermal irritation occurs when the victim inhales very hot smoke, causing injury to the airway.

-To sum up, while smoke inhalation may not seem like a burn injury, it is still very dangerous and could be fatal.
-Like victims of burns, those who have been injured due to smoke inhalation caused by a negligent party can pursue compensation through the legal system by speaking with a California-based personal injury attorney.
+Regardless of how the exposure occurred, it’s clear that smoke inhalation can have catastrophic and life-changing consequences for victims, for which they may be entitled to compensation.
+While smoke inhalation may not seem like a burn injury, it is still very dangerous and could be fatal.
+Like victims of burns, those who have been injured due to smoke inhalation caused by a negligent party can pursue compensation through the legal system by speaking with our attorneys at Greene Broillet & Wheeler.